dreamworksanimation/openmoonray/building/Rocky9/rocky9_build.md

 ## Base Requirements
 * CMake 3.23.1 (or greater)

-* If you want to include MoonRay GPU support (XPU mode), you will also need to download the NVIDIA Optix headers (from [here](https://developer.nvidia.com/designworks/optix/downloads/legacy)), which require an EULA.
-    Be sure to download version 7.6, as MoonRay is not yet compatible with their more recent releases.
-    Once you have extracted the downloaded contents, note the location of the header files (under *include*): these will be copied to */usr/local/include* in step 3 below.

 ---
 ### Step 1.
 Create the folders
 Create a clean root folder for moonray.
 Attempting to build atop a previous installation may cause issues.